 Commitment to Diversity and Inclusiveness

-Lawson Lundell celebrates diversity and respects a broad spectrum of lifestyles and varying social, religious, and political views.
+Lawson Lundell celebrates diversity and respects a broad spectrum of lifestyles regardless of a person’s age, race, religion, gender, sexual orientation, social, and/or political views.
 True diversity and inclusiveness means understanding how our differences impact our views and the way we act and interact with one another.
 We do not expect uniformity of views on important issues of the day, nor do we shy away from rigorous debate, but instead expect those interactions to be respectful and to appreciate diverse views.

 Vision for the Future

 We understand that we must do more than recognize the importance of diversity and inclusiveness —we must also create tangible and concrete changes at the policy level and to our firm composition.
 To that end, our Chief Inclusiveness Officer and Diversity and Inclusiveness Committee monitor our progress and implement programs to improve understanding amongst our diverse workforce and clients.
 Their work includes initiating training for our lawyers and staff, participating in provincial and national diversity and inclusiveness groups within the legal community, and monitoring and encouraging firm progress towards a more diverse and inclusive environment.
 We also recognize that we will not achieve our goals without dedicating the appropriate resources and spending the time to foster a diverse and inclusive workforce.
 Described below are some of our efforts.
 We are proud of our achievements to date but are committed and determined to do more.